Overview of Viruses

 • Physical distancing when appropriate (eg, for COVID-19 prevention)

-For infections with an insect vector (eg, mosquitoes, ticks), personal protection against vector bites is important, such as repellents, proper clothing.
+For infections from an insect vector (eg, mosquitoes, ticks), personal protection against vector bites is important, such as insect repellents, proper clothing, screened windows on houses, and elimination of open standing water.

 For infections such as Ebola virus infection, avoiding contact with blood and body fluids (such as urine, feces, saliva, sweat, vomit, breast milk, amniotic fluid, semen, and vaginal fluids) of people who are sick is an important protective measure.
 Contact with semen from a man who has recovered from Ebola virus infection should be avoided until testing shows that the virus is gone from his semen.